 In connection with entering into the Private Placement (Note 9), the Company issued a warrant to purchase common stock with each share of common stock sold in the Private Placement.
 The Company classified the warrants as a liability on its consolidated balance sheet because each warrant represents a freestanding financial instrument that is not indexed to the Company's own shares.
 The warrant liability was initially recorded at fair value upon entering into the Private Placement agreement and is subsequently remeasured to fair value at each reporting date.
-Changes in the fair value of the warrant liability are recognized as a component of other income (expense), net in the consolidated statement of operations.
+Changes in the fair value of the warrant liability are recognized in the consolidated statements of operations.
 Changes in the fair value of the warrant liability will continue to be recognized until the warrants are exercised, expire or qualify for equity classification.